omaraalqarni/omaraalqarni/README.md

 ### Hi there 👋

-- Junior software engineering student at <a href="http://www.kfupm.edu.sa/Default.aspx">#KFUPM</a> 💻 .
+- software engineering student at <a href="http://www.kfupm.edu.sa/Default.aspx">#KFUPM</a> 💻 .
-- Ask me about anything on my <a href="https://twitter.com/omar_tweetts">twitter</a> 💬 .
-- You can reach me through 📥 : omaralqarni09@gmail.com .
+- You can reach me through 📥 : omar_alqarni@outlook.com .
 - fan of weird hobbies, Like making espresso :)